Anne-Zwift/FED1-POR1-Anne-Zwift/README.md

 ### Purpose & Audience:
 Who will be viewing my portfolio?
-Potential viewers: Noroff, potential employers, fellow developers?
+Potential viewers: Noroff, potential employers, fellow developers.

 ### Design & Layout:
 Clean, modern, and easy to navigate.
 Responsive design and Html, CSS and JavaScript, applying new knowledge in my existing projects.